alexjvr1/Manuscripts/GradientForest.md

 First I extract all the bioclim data for the extent of the bioclim rasterbrick.

 Second I show a way to create a polygon and then extract data only for this region.

+Lastly I show how to mask a rast with a polygon, and then extract raster data from this.
 This is what I will use for the analysis.
 ```
 library(rgdal)
 #install.packages("raster")